 At the same time, Canadian imports of MPI have been increasing, especially from the US.
 The effect has been to increase the problems associated with the structural surplus of skim milk powder (SMP).
-Given Canada's limitations on dairy exports, the influx of MPI imports has required displaced SMP to be increasingly disposed of domestically at very low prices, or even dealt with as a waste stream.
+Given Canada's limitations on dairy exports, the influx of MPI imports has required displaced SMP to be increasingly disposed of domestically at very low prices, or even dealt with as a waste stream1.
 Canadian dairy exports are generally at WTO limits on exports.
 Trying to expand Canada's export limits in some way is a needed release valve even without pending CETA or TPP agreements.

 It is in this context that dairy producers developed an Ingredient Strategy, with the intent of better competing with imports and facilitating exports by providing competitive, non-contingent pricing of skim milk solids.
 Negotiations between producers and processors on the Ingredient Strategy began in the summer of 2015.
 These negotiations were bracketed by the ongoing TPP discussions.
+The purpose of this policy note is to explore the situation facing Canadian dairy policy, given an agreement in principle among members of the TPP.